Research has shown that, in addition to physical well-being, there are many mental health benefits to cycling. Read on…

 I’m a late in life mother to a terrific son – and passionately committed to protecting my mental clarity and physical health – so I’m around for him for a long time – in a meaningful way!

 With this goal in mind, I spent 2 years in intensive research learning how to live longer, younger, healthier.
 I condensed everything into a fast-paced, fun-to-read longevity book called Life is Long – which went on to be a bestseller!
+After publication of my bestseller, I also continued to learn all the latest research-backed information on experiencing mental ease, stamina, and clarity with the help of resources like Neuropedia.

 I love to share all kinds of health and wellness tips on my site!